April 18 -24, 2024

 - Choose to compete in open, master or ladies masters but cannot compete in more than one for a single.

 - Declare a full team roster, including substitutes, when entry certificates are completed.

 - Must play for the same Charter Holder and form a tournament team meeting the above criteria.

 Teams may use an alternate from the same Charter Holder as long as the alternate player has competed in the same league format as the regular players.
 Regular team alternate should be entered on the regular player certificate.

 Violations of the above will void entries and be non-refundable.

 In addition to meeting the player eligibility requirements listed on the previously, players must also comply with the following:

 1. All players must be entered with their highest known player-skill rating, from league, for the qualifying period: This is the responsibility of your charter holder.
 Accuracy of player abilities are dependent upon the proper submission and documentation from your Charter Holder.

-2. The highest known player skill rating is determined by taking the highest player-skill rating (PPD/MPR) rating from a league season for the qualifying period of April 1, 2019 – February 3, 2020, including the current league season (remember this must be a minimum of 24 games in the format that you are entering in no less than eight (8) weeks of league play in the same league
+2. The highest known player skill rating is determined by taking the highest player-skill rating (PPD/MPR) rating from a league season, including the current league season (remember this must be a minimum of 24 games in the format that you are entering in no less than eight (8) weeks of league play in the same league

 For Example, Pete played in the following leagues for ACME Vending: